 🥘 Ingredients

-- Butter - 175g of unsalted butter that has been softened.
+Butter - 175g of unsalted butter that has been softened.

-- Sugar - caster sugar is used in this recipe.
+Sugar - caster sugar is best.

-- Self Raising Flour - the raising agent used in the cake.
+Self Raising Flour - the raising agent used in the cake.

-- Icing Sugar and Lemon juice - for the drizzle topping.
+Icing Sugar and Lemon juice - for the drizzle topping.

 🔪 Instructions